MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 `$productID` is the product ID of the Microsoft Edge Add-on that you want to update.

-Follow these steps to get the product ID:
+To get the product ID:

-1. Sign in to Microsoft Partner Center.
+1. Sign in to your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd).

 1. Go to **Microsoft Edge** > **Overview**.